 When I was in prep school, I saw a sixth-grader playing piano in the principal’s office.
 Her fine fingers fell gently and swiftly like falling leaves over piano keys, as she played a song that hooked me for about 10 minutes.
 I was amazed, but my amazement did not stop there.
 I wanted to learn how to play the piano.
 So happily I asked my mother if she could enroll me to piano lessons.
 But things got too tough then, when she needed to fly abroad for her overseas job.
 My uncle followed in a few months.
 Practically, they did not have anything to spend for my piano lessons.
 So the enthusiasm that once sprouted in me had turned into a frustration.
 But even so, I am grateful enough that those circumstances paved me a beautiful path to writing and Love.

 I still yearn to learn playing piano.
 I am always at awe watching and listening to pianists, young and old, playing piano either serenely or with gusto.
 Sometimes, I somewhat envy them, watching how they glide their fingers across the keys of a grand piano, wishing I could play the way they do.
+Some times I would research all night on the latest digital piano reviews.
 But that does not bother me anymore.
 Indeed, both awe and envy are in synergy of my musical inspiration.
 I grew up listening more.
 I love those instrumentals, whether classic or contemporary.
 I love it so much when I listen to their melodious and soothing rhythms.
 I immerse myself to piano music, as it fuels me to write more.
 All I know is that even I am yet to learn how to play piano, my heart continues to listen.

 I began listening to Yanni’s stirring and energetic music.
 I tried hitting some keys and playing some notes of Pachelbel’s Canon, as I mimicked the finger guide digitally blinking on a small LCD screen of an electronic keyboard.
 I mused in nostalgia in my teenage years, writing those old unfinished stories while listening to Jim Brickman.
 Nowadays, whenever I write my blogs, working on writing projects, I enjoy listening to many solo compositions written and played by many modern pianists.
 I tune in to an online radio and get myself into its nonstop music stream.
 Such is my wonderfully musical bliss!